VICTORY ON HEALTH CARE BAN

-On November 2, 2019, the U.S. District Court in the District of Oregon issued a Temporary Restraining Order in response to a motion we filed a day earlier with our litigation partners, the American Immigration Lawyers Association (AILA) and the Innovation Law Lab, with pro bono assistance from Sidley Austin LLP.
-The TRO halts implementation of the Trump Administration’s health care ban — a proclamation signed by President Trump that requires immigrants to prove that they have health insurance within 30 days or can pay for medical care before they are granted visas — for 28 days.
+On November 26, 2019, the U.S. District Court in the District of Oregon issued a universal preliminary injunction preventing the Trump Administration from implementing or enforcing the President’s health care ban — a proclamation that requires immigrants to prove that they have health insurance within 30 days or can pay for medical care before they are granted visas.
 In late October, our litigation team filed a lawsuit, Doe v.
 Trump, to stop the ban.
-Below you can find the court order temporarily halting the ban, our motion, and the initial lawsuit.
-Our next court hearing will be in Portland. on November 22, 2019.
+Below you can find the court order blocking the ban, our motion, and the initial lawsuit.

 Order on TRO Doe v.
 Trump (11/2/19)